JoshuaAdrianJones/pokemon-breeding-pairs/log.md

 - [action] built the full pokemon list for the input portion of the app

-- [explore] components to make the drop down
+- [explore] components to make the drop down - added https://mui.com/components/selects/#basic-select

+- seems like putting `export default function` at the top rather than the bottom is more common with newer tutorials.

+- [update] at the point where we can look up a pokemon and return the egg groups

+- [next up] for each egg group list the pokemon in that egg group

 ## things to learn / user stories